x2048/terraform/README.md

 ## Description

-Toolbox for creating custom landscapes in Minetest worlds.
+This mod provides a toolbox for creating custom landscapes in Minetest worlds.
-Initially inspired by [WorldEdit for Minecraft](https://worldedit.enginehub.org/en/latest/) and [WorldEdit for Minetest](https://github.com/Uberi/Minetest-WorldEdit), the goal is to create a comfortable editing environment that can also be used by children.
+The project was initially inspired by [WorldEdit for Minecraft](https://enginehub.org/worldedit/) and [WorldEdit for Minetest](https://github.com/Uberi/Minetest-WorldEdit), and has been both exploration of Minetest mod API and user interface capabilities and an attempt to create a simple and comfortable editing experience.

 ## Tools and features

-The mod is implemented as a set of items that are added to your creative inventory.
+The mod is implemented as a set of tool items that are added to your creative inventory.
 Search for _"terraform"_ in the inventory to find all the tools.

 ### Brush `terraform:brush`